SteveJustin1963/tec-APUS/README.md

 the 6850 circuit comes form grant searl, see https://github.com/jhlagado/firth

-looking at the input control lines we have, /M1, A7,6,0 and /WR, for output control its /INT. for /M1 we know "The /M1 signal goes low only on instruction fetch cycles and interupt acknowledge cycles.
+looking at the input control lines we have, /M1, A7,A6,A0 (we can change this to get different io address) and /WR, for output control its /INT. for /M1 we know "The /M1 signal goes low only on instruction fetch cycles and interupt acknowledge cycles.
 It does not go low on I/O and memory read/write cycles that follow the instructions." so when we /WR to the chip /M1 will be high and that actives CS0 on. for A7,6 we need 10000000, so we write i/o to 80h.